On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Tangents via Outward Directions

-denotes the \emph{outward cone} at $x$.
-We do not make use of this correspondence, but for further information on tangent cones, see for instance \cite{Clarke_Generalized, Rockafellar_Clarke_tangent}. \end{remark}
+at $x$.
+We do not make use of this correspondence.
+For further information on tangent cones, see for instance \cite{Clarke_Generalized, Rockafellar_Clarke_tangent}. \end{remark}

-For each $x \in \partial E_\eps$ we single out those outward directions $\xi \in \Xi_x(E_\eps)$ that are perpendicular to some contributor $y \in \Pi_E(x)$---we call these the \emph{extremal outward directions} and \emph{extremal contributors} (see Figure \ref{Figure_Outward_Directions_and_Contributors}).
-Definition\lemref{Def_Extremal_Outward_Directions_and_Contributors} below emphasises this geometric relationship, while Proposition\lemref{Prop_structure_of_set_of_outward_directions} in the next subsection confirms that extremal outward directions can equivalently be defined via the topological property of constituting the boundary of the set of outward directions $\Xi_x(E_\eps)$.
+For each $x \in \partial E_\eps$, we single out those outward directions $\xi \in \Xi_x(E_\eps)$ that are perpendicular to some contributor $y \in \Pi_E(x)$.
+We call these the \emph{extremal outward directions} and \emph{extremal contributors}, respectively, see Figure~\ref{Figure_Outward_Directions_and_Contributors}.
+Definition~\ref{Def_Extremal_Outward_Directions_and_Contributors} below emphasises this geometric relationship.
+Proposition~\ref{Prop_structure_of_set_of_outward_directions} in Section~\ref{Subsec_Properties_of_Outward_Dir} confirms that extremal outward directions can equivalently be defined through the topological property of constituting the boundary of the set of outward directions $\Xi_x(E_\eps)$ on $S^{d-1}$.

-\begin{definition}[\textbf{Extremal contributor, extremal outward direction}] Let $E \subset \R^d$ be closed and $x \in \partial E_\eps$.
+\begin{definition}[{Extremal contributor, extremal outward direction}] Let $E \subset \R^d$ be closed, $\eps > 0$, and $x \in \partial E_\eps$.
 If an outward direction $\xi \in \Xi_x(E_\eps)$ and a contributor $y \in \Pi_E(x)$ satisfy

 we call $\xi$ an \emph{extremal outward direction} and $y$ an \emph{extremal contributor} at $x$.
 For each $x \in \partial E_\eps$, we write $\Xext{x}$ and $\Cext{x}$ for the sets of extremal outward directions and extremal contributors, respectively. \end{definition}